GabrieleGhisleni/EnergyProject/README.md

 1. ``` docker ps -a``` search for the container named "train_models" and copy the ID.
 2. `docker commit <IDcontainertrain_models> docker.pkg.github.com/gabrieleghisleni/energyproject/energy:latest`

-Having done this operation, the new models will be available for others services to use.
+Having done this operation, the new models will be available for other services to use.

 ### OpenWeather Secret API Keys